OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-20.md

 ## Luke 20:37

-But in the account of the burning bush, even Moses showed that the dead rise, for he calls the Lord ‘the God of Abraham, and the God of Isaac, and the God of Jacob.’
+But in the account of the burning bush, even Moses demonstrated that the dead rise, for he refers to the Lord as ‘the God of Abraham, and the God of Isaac, and the God of Jacob.’

 ## Luke 20:38